lando/docs/lando-101/lando-proxy.md

 <img src="/images/lando-101/mh.jpg" />

 Using the `proxy` key in our `.lando.yml` file we can add a URL to any `service` in a Lando app!
-If you need to dig deeper you can find the read the [full proxy documentatioin](/config/proxy.html).
+If you need to dig deeper you can read the [full proxy documentation](/config/proxy.html).
+This is also the place to visit, if you're using Firefox and get a 404 error, after getting redirected to the HTTPS-version.